 - Click “OK” when prompted to uninstall the device.
 This will remove the adapter from the list and uninstall the driver.

 Now, you will need to reboot into normal mode and download the latest Nvidia driver available online.
-You can check the list at their official website.
+You can check the list on their official website.
+Also, make sure to uninstall Geforce Experience before going ahead.

-- Run the setup file you just downloaded and follow the instructions which appear on screen.
+- Run the setup file you just downloaded and follow the instructions which appear on the screen.
 Choose the Custom installation option and check all the boxes in the custom install options windows.
-Also check the box which states “perform clean install”.
+Also, check the box which states “perform clean install”.

 - Restart your computer and check to see if the Nvidia Control Panel is back.